Network resilience: Tipping points in ecological networks

-Although many systems have similar early-warning signals, no general spatial patterns are fitting for all systems.
+Although many systems have similar early-warning signals, no general spatial patterns fit all systems.
 It is essential to know which class of system is involved as we interpret spatial patterns.
-For systems governed by local disturbance, scale-invariant power-law structures that are found for a large-scale parameter range vanish as a critical transition is approached \cite{kefi2007spatial}.
-In systems that have self-organized regular patterns \cite{turing1990chemical}, particular spatial configurations may arise in the vicinity of a critical transition.
-Take the model of desert vegetation as an example; the nature of pattern changes from maze-like to spots because of a symmetry-breaking instability \cite{rietkerk2004self}, as a critical transition to a barren state is neared.
+For systems governed by local disturbance, the scale-invariant power-law structures found for large-scale parameters range vanish as a critical transition is approached \cite{kefi2007spatial}.
+In systems that display self-organized regular patterns \cite{turing1990chemical}, particular spatial configurations may arise in the vicinity of a critical transition.
+In the desert vegetation system, the nature of the pattern changes from maze-like to spots because of a symmetry-breaking instability \cite{rietkerk2004self} as the system nears a critical transition to a barren state.

-The alternative stable states separated by critical thresholds also occur in ecosystems ranging from rangelands to marine systems \cite{laycock1991stable, gardner2003long}.
-They are usually related to hysteresis so that it is difficult for a system to recover once the system reaches state across a tipping point.
-For instance, as we mentioned earlier, in the arid ecosystem \cite{klausmeier1999regular}, the recovery from a barren state may require more rain than is needed to preserve the last patches, since in such a case the concentration of soil water under vegetated patches already disappeared.
+Alternative stable states separated by critical thresholds also occur in ecosystems ranging from rangelands to marine systems \cite{laycock1991stable, gardner2003long}.
+Alternative stable states are usually related to the hysteresis transition, so it is difficult for a system to recover once the system enters a state by crossing a tipping point.
+For instance, as we mentioned previously, the recovery of an arid ecosystem \cite{klausmeier1999regular} from a barren state may require more rain than is needed to preserve the last patches since, in such a case, the concentration of soil water under the vegetated patches has already greatly decreased.

-In summary, despite lack of universal early-warning signals, effectively detecting them and taking actions to push the system far away from the tipping points is very important in ecological management.
+In summary, despite the lack of universal early-warning signals, effectively detecting them and taking actions that push the system far from its tipping points is very important in ecological management.